TraxData313/speech-to-text-app/README.md

-# speech-to-text-app
+# Speech to text app
-Simple sppech to text Flask app for Windows
+Simple speech to text Flask app for Windows
+- Free
+- Simple to install and use

 # Install steps
 - **Install Python 3.x**: [install python](https://www.python.org/downloads/)